 One of the biggest advantages enjoyed by business corporations is that the shareholders of a corporation benefit from broad protection against being held personally responsible for the debts and liabilities of the corporation.
 That is, creditors may reach the corporation's assets but, once those assets are exhausted, under normal circumstances they cannot also reach the personal assets of the owners or shareholders of the corporation to satisfy the corporation's debts.

 Under some circumstances, those to whom the corporation owes money or is otherwise liable will attempt to pierce the corporate veil, a legal term that describes a legal action that asks a court to disregard the corporate form for purposes of the litigation.
 If the court agrees, the corporation's shareholders and officers may be subject to personal liability, and the personal assets of the shareholders can be reached.

-An action to pierce the corporate veil normally arises in civil litigation when the corporation is believed to have inadequate assets to cover its liabilities, and the plaintiff alleges that the corporation is actually a sham - that is, the corporation is not really a distinct individual, but is merely an extension or "alter ego" of its shareholders, being used to advance their private interests or to perpetrate a fraud.
+An action to pierce the corporate veil most often arises in civil litigation when the corporation is believed to have inadequate assets to cover its liabilities, and the plaintiff alleges that the corporation is actually a sham - that is, the corporation is not really a distinct individual, but is merely an extension or alter ego of its shareholders, being used to advance their private interests or to perpetrate a fraud.